 Here's where whole life insurance (and permanent life insurance policies in general) gets confusing.
 This cash value is actually a component of your death benefit.
-Your death benefit is made up of the term life insurance policy that we described above and this cash value.
-As the cash value grows, the coverage provided by your term life insurance policy gets smaller.
+Your death benefit is made up of the term insurance policy that we described above and this cash value.
+As the cash value grows, the life insurance coverage provided by your term life policy gets smaller.
 Eventually, your cash value will cover the entirety of your death benefit, and your whole life insurance policy will no longer have a term component.

 This can be confusing to shoppers who believe that, when they die in old age, they will receive the death benefit provided by the term life insurance policy and the accrued cash value.
 Instead, the cash value replaces the term life component and represents the entirety of your death benefit.

 You can withdraw the cash value out of your whole life insurance policy, and there are various strategies that you can use to do so.
 Usually, the only way to collect the full cash value before death is to surrender (a.k.a. cancel) your life insurance policy.
 Life insurance companies usually charge a surrender fee in order to do this.
 You may also pay taxes and other fees on your cash value.